-Only not-for-profit or charitable organisations or groups, who may or may not be a Registered Charity, are able to apply for this funding.
+Only not-for-profit or charitable organisations or groups, who may or may not be a Registered Charity are able to apply for this funding.

-In addition to the general policy exclusions, the following purposes are not considered:
+In addition to the general exclusions, the following purposes are not considered:

-- Competitive sporting activities - Events (see the Community Events Fund) - Fundraising activities (for supporting an event to raise funds) - Projects, programmes or operational costs that have previously received Catalyst funding.
+- Sporting activities. - Events (see the Community Events Fund). - Fundraising activities (for supporting an event to raise funds). - Projects, programmes or operational costs that have previously received a Social Enterprise Grant or Catalyst funding.